We work with children and young people aged 10–18 years old to prevent offending and re-offending

 The following is a list of some outcomes that could happen after a child or young person commits an offence.

-If a young person commits their first or second minor offence, and has not been to court before, the police may consider giving them a Community Resolution, and young people may be given the opportunity to work with the Youth Justice Service.
+If a young person commits their first or second minor offence, and has not been to court before, the police may consider giving them a community resolution, and young people may be given the opportunity to work with the Youth Justice Service.

 Turnaround is a government funded project working with children who have had contact with the police or anti social behaviour authorities.
 These will be young people who would not otherwise be open to the Youth Justice Service.